19 Fun things to do in Faro Portugal

 Be mesmerized by the Faro Cathedral

-Suppose you’re wondering where to go and what to do in Faro from Old Town.
-In that case, you can visit the Faro Cathedral, also known as the Church of Santa Maria or just Sé.
+When looking for what to do in Faro, make sure you step inside Faro Cathedral, also known as Church of Santa Maria or just Sé.

+Only a 15-minute drive away, in Estoi, you can visit some really cool Roman Ruins.
 The ruins at Milreu are well preserved, and they give you a good idea of what life was like in the area during Roman times.
-You can take a guided tour of the ruins, which will provide you with a better understanding of how the Romans lived.

 Go on a boat trip!